 Born in Dublin in 1854, Oscar Wilde was a successful student at Trinity College, winning a scholarship to continue his studies in England at Oxford.
 After a flamboyant time there, he graduated with top honors and returned to Ireland, only to lose his girlfriend to Bram Stoker in 1878, after which he left Ireland forever.
 His writing—including the novel The Picture of Dorian Gray, plays including The Importance of Being Earnest, and books of poetry—were often overshadowed by his scandalous personal life.
 Although a statue of him stands in Dublin in St. Stephen’s Green ★, his works were largely inspired by British and French writers, and he spent the majority of his life abroad.

-George Bernard Shaw was born in Dublin in 1856 and attended school in the city, but never went to college, as he developed a self-taught literary style.
-Having moved to England as a young man, many of his works have a distinctly English feel.
+George Bernard Shaw was born in Dublin in 1856 and attended school in the city, but never went to college.
+He developed a self-taught literary style.
+He moved to England as a young man, giving many of his works a distinctly English feel.
 His plays are known both for their sharp wit and for their sense of outrage over unfairness in society and the absurdity of the British class system.
 He is the only person ever to have won both the Nobel Prize and an Oscar (for Pygmalion).